 If you are here for Easter week, get ready to travel back in time and be swept off your feet by the festivities.
-Around the world, Easter week is known as Holy week or Semana Santa.
+Around the world, Easter week is known as Holy Week or Semana Santa.
 It is a time of celebration of Jesus.
 To others, Easter is the time for delicious food and tasty chocolates in a shape of bunny rabbits.
-However, Spain takes this celebration very seriously.
+However, Spain takes this celebration very seriously as they are Catholic country.
 They still maintain many of the traditions from the 15th century, which makes it a slightly more solemn affair.
 It is a week long festival with passionate and traditional religious ceremonies.
 Each day of the week revolves around different aspects of Christ.
-Below you will find a guide of what is going on so you can join in on the festivities from April 9th – April 15th followed by Easter on Sunday April 16th and Monday April 17th.
+Below you will find a guide of what is going on so you can join in on the festivities from March 25th – March 31st followed by Easter on Sunday April 1st and Monday April 2nd

 The great thing about celebrating a holiday in a different country is that you open yourself to a whole world of new traditions and customs that you would have never experienced back home!
 And celebrating in Barcelona is even more special, as the Catalans usually have traditions that differ from the rest of Spain!
 Some of which include: Making figures and crafts out of dried palm leaves with family or friends to decorate the balcony and to bring to the Sunday parade, which are known as Palmones.
 Stuffing your face with sweets known as Monas to celebrate the end of Lent.
 Heading to the famous Chocolate Museum of Barcelona to indulge in the cities most deliciously made chocolates and sweets.
 Attending the many traditional Easter parades and processions around the city.
 And finally, spending your days cooking some of the delicious, Catalan delicacies for Easter!